eblancof/pyaedt_dipole_project/README.md

 ## Docker Configuration Details

 -   **Dockerfile:** Sets up a Python 3.12 environment, installs dependencies from `requirements.txt`, and copies the application code.
 It exposes the default port and sets the default command to run the Streamlit app.
--   **docker-compose.yml:** (To be created) Defines the `streamlit-app` service based on the `Dockerfile`.
+-   **docker-compose.yml:** Defines the `streamlit-app` service based on the `Dockerfile`.
 It maps the container's default port to the host's default port.
 Crucially, it should configure `network_mode: host` to allow the container to directly access the host machine's network, enabling connections to a locally running AEDT instance or other services on the local network (like a gRPC server running on the host).

 ## Connecting to AEDT from Docker